Skip to content

 Get a JWT

-Typical flow: capture the token from a browser HTTP request (DevTools > Network > Authorization: Bearer... header), or from application logs, or directly from the output of your identity provider during testing.
+Typical flow: capture the token from the browser HTTP request (DevTools > Network > Authorization: Bearer...), or from application logs, or directly from your identity provider during testing.
+For assisted analysis: save the token to a .jwt or .txt file and use the dropzone to upload it.

 2. 2